Tommy Page: Career

 As an appreciation to his fans in Asia, Page released another album, A Friend to Rely On, in 1992.
 It contains a duet with Sally Yeh titled "I'm Always Dreaming of You" as well as a cover of Nik Kershaw's "Wouldn't It Be Good" and a song penned with Donna De Lory (best known as Madonna's backing singer) called "Heaven in Your Eyes".
 As house music was the current trend, the upbeat songs were produced in such form.
 In 1993, Page and Latin freestyle singer Sa-Fire teamed to create a house-music group called La Casa, also featuring Allan Edwards Tibbett and Dacia Palmer.
 Page and Sa-Fire wrote and produced three songs, "Show Me the Way", "Get to You" and "Dance to My Music" for the group.
 The songs appeared on New Faces, a house-music compilation on Sire/Warner Bros.
 Records.

-Before releasing his next album Time in 1994, Page replaced Donny Osmond for three months in Andrew Lloyd Webber's Broadway musical Joseph and the Amazing Technicolor Dreamcoat.
+In 1994, before releasing his next album, Time, Page replaced Donny Osmond for three months in Andrew Lloyd Webber's Broadway musical Joseph and the Amazing Technicolor Dreamcoat.
 Page concentrated on releasing his following albums in Asia, especially after he signed with the Japanese label Pony Canyon Records.
 In 1995, he released his first compilation album, Greatest Hits: Dedicated to You.
 The same year, Page recorded a duet with Tiffany, "Close Our Eyes", for her album, All the Best.
 His next studio album, Loving You, was released in 1996, containing a duet with Amy Mastura titled "The Best Part" as well as a cover of John Waite's 1984 hit "Missing You".
 Ten 'Til Midnight, released in 2000, was only available for sale online.
 In 2003, Page released a DVD collection of his music videos, which was sold through his website.
 Page was one of the producers on Tennessee Girl's album Guilty Pleasures.

 In 2011, after a successful stint as an executive at Warner Bros.
-Records, where he helped to shape the careers of Michael Bublé, Alanis Morissette, Josh Groban, and Green Day, among others, he joined Billboard magazine as publisher.
-As a publisher, he created new features such as the Industry Icon Award as well as the infamous Power 100 List.
+Records, where he helped to shape the careers of Michael Bublé, Alanis Morissette, Josh Groban, and Green Day, among others, he joined Billboard magazine as a publisher.
+In that position, he created new features such as the Industry Icon Award as well as the infamous Power 100 List.
 In April 2013, Page joined Pandora Internet Media as head of music partnerships.
 In 2015, Page released a single titled "I Break Down 2015", a slower version of his 1990 song of the same name.
 In June 2016, Page released an 18-track album of his greatest ballads titled My Favorites, which included the 2015 single, "I Break Down 2015" (with vocals and instrumental version).

+Family

+Page was married to his husband, Charlie, with whom he shared three children.

 Death

-Page died on March 3, 2017, in an apparent suicide in East Stroudsburg, Pennsylvania at the age of 49.
+Page died on March 3, 2017, in an apparent suicide in East Stroudsburg, Pennsylvania.